 12. Rice Cracker

-The Want Want Senbei Rice Cracker (available on Shopee Supermarket) is all about savoury melt-in-your-mouth goodness.
+The Wang Wang Senbei Rice Cracker is all about savoury melt-in-your-mouth goodness.
 The salty seasoning is somewhat reminiscent of a sweet soy sauce that has a tinge of smokiness.
-You’ll have to trust us and give this a try, but remember to get extra as you’ll definitely be reaching for more.
+It’s somewhat similar to the Wheel Crackers (#8), but these are a tinge sweeter and not as umami.
+I usually go for these Wang Wang crackers when I’m aching for a biscuit instead of a chip-like snack.
+You’ll have to trust me and give this a try, but remember to get extra as you’ll definitely be reaching for more.

 Popular local snacks you must buy in Singapore: Sweet